BepInEx/bepinex-docs/articles/dev_guide/preloader_patchers.md

 * **Do not mix plug-in DLL with patcher DLL!** Plugins often reference assemblies that must be patched, which will cause the assemblies to be loaded prematurely.
+* You cannot patch some assemblies, as they are required for the assembly patcher to execute.
-* You cannot patch `mscorlib.dll`.
-In addition,the following assemblies cannot be patched or replaced (BepInEx 4.0): `System.dll`, `System.Core.dll`.
-Either
+  The list of assemblies that cannot be patched are (BepInEx 6.0): `mscorlib.dll`, `System.dll`, `System.Core.dll`.
-  use Harmony or edit these assemblies permanently.
+  Either use Harmony or edit these assemblies permanently.
-* Because `TargetDLLs` is iterated only once, you can do initialization work there (i.e. reading a configuration file).
-    Note that you don't have to specify the target DLLs on compile time:
-    ```csharp
-    public static IEnumerable<string> TargetDLLs
-    {
-        get
-        {
-            // Do whatever pre-patcher work...

-            string[] assemblies = // Get asseblies dynamically (i.e from configuration file);
-            return assemblies;
-        }
-    }
-    ```
-* When you specify many target DLLs, you can change patching behaviour by checking the assembly's name:
-    ```csharp
-    public static void Patch(AssemblyDefinition assembly)
-    {
-        if (assembly.Name.Name == "Assembly-CSharp")
-        {
-            // The assembly is Assembly-CSharp.dll
-        }
-        else if (assembly.Name.Name == "UnityEngine")
-        {
-            // The assembly is UnityEngine.dll
-        }
-    }
-    ```
-* You can use `Config` class provided by BepInEx to read and save configuration options.